JPatrickPett/singularity_kernel_install/README.md

 - `--display-name` or `-d`: Set a custom kernel display name in Jupyter
 - `--python-path` or `-p`: Set the path to Python executable inside the container (default: "python")
 - `--r-path` or `-r`: Set the path to R executable inside the container (default: "R")
+- `--bind` or `-b`: Additional paths to bind into the container (can be specified multiple times)

+The `--bind` option allows mounting directories from the host system into the Singularity container.
+This is useful for accessing data files or project directories directly from within the containerized kernel.
+The format follows Singularity's bind convention: `/host/path:/container/path`.
+If only one path is provided, it will be mounted to the same location in the container.

 ## Creating Compatible Singularity Images